Traum von Monte Carlo: Background

-In 1937, following the Nazi campaign against so-called Degenerate art, Max Beckmann was dismissed from his teaching position at the Städelschule in Frankfurt and went into exile in Amsterdam.
+In 1933 Max Beckmann was dismissed from his teaching position at the Städelschule in Frankfurt, he initially moved to Berlin with his wife.
+In 1937, following the Nazi campaign against so-called Degenerate art, he went into exile in Amsterdam.
 Cut off from the German art world and living under the growing shadow of the Second World War, Beckmann produced some of his most complex and symbolic paintings during this period.

 Between 1939 and 1943, he worked on Traum von Monte Carlo, inspired by his visit to the Casino de Monte-Carlo shortly before the outbreak of war.
 Although the subject appears at first to be a glamorous gambling scene, Beckmann reimagined it as a moral allegory, a reflection on decadence, mortality, and the collapse of European civilization under totalitarianism.

 Scholars such as Stephan Reimertz and Susanne Kienlechner interpret the painting as part of Beckmann’s broader artistic response to persecution and exile.
 Created amid censorship, war, and personal uncertainty, the work marks a turning point in his artistic development, from realist observer to allegorical visionary.

 Provenance

 After its completion in 1943, Traum von Monte Carlo remained in Max Beckmann's possession during his exile in Amsterdam.

-Following the end of the Second World War, the painting was included in postwar retrospectives of Beckmann’s work and eventually sold to a private German collector in the early 1950s.
+Following the end of the Second World War, the painting was included in postwar retrospectives of Beckmann’s work and eventually sold to a Helmuth Lütjens, a German art dealer, in 1945.
 In 1956, it was acquired by the Staatsgalerie Stuttgart, where it has remained ever since as part of the museum’s permanent collection.

 The work has been exhibited in numerous Beckmann retrospectives in Germany and abroad, often representing the artist’s late allegorical period.

 Identification of the figures

 The woman lying at the gaming table in the foreground has been interpreted in the literature as a depiction of Hildegard Melms, known as "Naïla".
 She was a former lover of Beckmann and one of his muses, whom he portrayed several times, including in 1923.
-According to art historian Dietrich Schubert, her resemblance in Dream of Monte Carlo is "somewhat exaggerated or caricatured, transformed into a worldly bar-lioness".
+According to art historian Dietrich Schubert, her resemblance in Traum von Monte Carlo is "somewhat exaggerated or caricatured, transformed into a worldly bar-lioness".